Transition to high school

 Transition to high school programs

-Many schools begin a transition program during Term 3 and 4 of Year 6.
+Many schools begin a transition program during Term 3 and 4 of Year 6, or even earlier.
 Make sure you attend any orientation or ‘meet the teacher’ events offered by your school.
 It will make Year 7 easier if you know what to expect, how the school works and who to talk to about issues.
 Staying in touch with your child’s progress may be harder than primary school as they may have a different teacher for each subject.

 Support and additional needs

-If your child has additional learning and wellbeing needs, talk to your primary school about your child’s transition to high school.
-They should be able to help you start a conversation with the high school, to set up the right support for your child.
+If your child has additional learning and wellbeing needs, talk alk to your primary school about their transition to high school.
+They can help you start a conversation with the high school to discuss and arrange your child's support.
+Your primary school can provide additional information to assist with this discussion

 Aboriginal students